isomerpages/singapore-customs-old/_certificates-of-origin/03-how-to-cancel-or-amend-a-co.md

 For more information, please refer to [Notice 19/2020](/news-and-media/notices/2020-12-31-N.pdf).

-## How to cancel an Electronic Prefrential Certificate of Origin (ePCO)
+## How to cancel an Electronic Preferential Certificate of Origin (ePCO)

 For ePCOs, you will not be able to make any amendments to the electronic PCO after you have successfully submitted to the respective importing authorities of the country.
 Therefore, you should inform your importer not to quote the first ePCO number in their import declaration and instead, you should provide the new ePCO reference number to your importer.
 The ePCO that has been previously issued under the export permit should be cancelled in accordance to the revised cancellation procedures found in [Notice 19/2020](/news-and-media/notices/2020-12-31-N.pdf).